Hezbollah says fired rockets after Israeli airstrikes | Law-Order

 - Lebanon

-Lebanon's militant Hezbollah group says it has fired a barrage of rockets near Israeli positions close to the Lebanese border, calling it retaliation for Israeli airstrikes on southern Lebanon a day earlier.
+The militant Hezbollah group said it fired a barrage of rockets near Israeli positions close to the Lebanese border on Friday, calling it retaliation for Israeli airstrikes on southern Lebanon a day earlier.

+Israel said it was firing back after 19 rockets were launched from Lebanon, and Prime Minister Naftali Bennett swiftly convened a meeting with the country's top defense officials.

+The attacks were a significant escalation between Israel's new government and Iran-backed Hezbollah, and comes amid rising tensions between Israel and Iran that has played out in the Persian Gulf.

+The U.N. peacekeeping force deployed along the Lebanese-Israeli border said it has detected rocket launches from Lebanon on Friday, and return artillery fire by Israel.

+"This is a very serious situation and we urge all parties to cease fire," the force known as UNIFIL said.
+Force commander Gen. Stefano Del Col, said the force was coordinating with the Lebanese army to strengthen security measures in the area and called on the parties to cease fire immediately.

-In a statement, Hezbollah says it rocketed “open fields” near Israeli positions in the disputed Shebaa farms area, with “dozens” of rockets.
+Sirens blared across the Golan Heights and Upper Galilee near the Lebanon border Friday morning.
+Hezbollah said in a statement that it hit "open fields" near Israeli positions in the disputed Shebaa farms area, with "dozens" of rockets.
+No casualties were reported.

+The group said it fired 10 rockets, calling it retaliation for Israeli airstrikes the day before.
+Those strikes were in retaliation to rocket fire from south Lebanon, which was not claimed by any group.

+Shebaa Farms is an enclave where the borders of Israel, Lebanon and Syria meet.
+Israel says it is part of the Golan Heights, which it captured from Syria in 1967.
+Lebanon and Syria say Shebaa Farms belong to Lebanon, while the United Nations says the area is part of Syria and that Damascus and Israel should negotiate its fate.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)